asmuth/clip/fnordmetric-doc/src/ui_index.md

 page displaying "0".
 It's a good idea to open the JavaScript / Inspector console of your browser as FnordMetric UI will print error messages using `console.log`

 The last step is to start sending data.
-This will report one sale of 29.99€:
+This will report one sale of 29€:

-    curl -X POST -d '{ "_type": "_incr", "value": 29.99, "gauge": "total_sales_per_minute" }' http://localhost:4242/events
+    curl -X POST -d '{ "_type": "_incr", "value": 29, "gauge": "total_sales_in_euro" }' http://localhost:4242/events

 For fun and profit, we can display a timeseries graph of sales in the last 10 minutes with this snippet: